The A1-style is the most common form of Excel referencing, and is the default style.

 This style of referencing is made up of a letter and a number, which represent the column reference and the row number, respectively.

-If the row or column number is omitted, this tells Excel to look in the current row or column
+If the row or column number is omitted, this tells Excel to use the current row or column number.

 By default, Excel uses the A1 style of referencing, and the columns of your spreadsheet are labelled with letters.
-However, if you select the R1C1 option, you will notice that the top of your Worksheet columns display numbers, instead of letters.
+However, if you select the R1C1 option, you will notice that the labels at the top of your Worksheet columns display numbers, instead of letters.